 Primary vs Secondary Data

 There is a difference between Primary and Secondary data, which are being used for varied research purposes.
 These mainly differ based on the objective of the data collection.
 If the data collected, are original and collected for the first time by a researcher or investigator then those are the primary data.
 On the other hand, if the data are collected by using already available sources, then those are the secondary data.
 This is the main difference between Primary and Secondary data.
 This article attempts to provide a better understanding of both types of data while elaborating the difference between the two types.

-If the data have been collected by an already available source of information such as News Papers, Television Commercials or any other institute that has collected data for their own purposes, then those will be secondary data to the researcher or investigator.
-More over, the sources that give the secondary data might have collected the data for the owner’s specific purposes.
-These data may have not been tailored according to the purpose of the researcher.
+If the data have been collected by an already available source of information such as Newspapers, Television Commercials or any other institute that has collected data for their purposes, then those will be secondary data to the researcher or investigator.
+Moreover, the sources that give the secondary data might have collected the data for the owner’s specific purposes.
+These data may not have been tailored according to the purpose of the researcher.
 In fact, the secondary data have not been collected with the objective of fulfilling the interest of the researcher but of the other data owners.
 Therefore, it is clear that these secondary data for the researcher may be the primary data for the owner of the source of information.